TeX-Live/texlive-source/texk/texlive/w32_wrapper/readme.txt

     The launcher script knows, which variant has been used to invoke it based on the sentinel argument.
-The lack of this argument means that it was invoked in a standard way, i.e. through texlua.exe.
+The lack of this argument means that it was invoked in a standard way, i.e., through texlua.exe.

     All the hard work of locating a script/program to execute happens in the launcher script.
 The located script/program is always executed directly by spawning its interpreter (or binary) in a new process.
 The system shell (cmd.exe) is never called (except for batch scripts, of course).
 If the located script happens to be a (tex)lua script, it is loaded and called internally from within this script, i.e. no new process is spawned.
 Execution is done